This Article may contain compensated links. Please read our Disclaimer for more information.

 Here are a couple of Ho Chi Minh City hotels we love.
 We managed to forget to take photos for most of them – a rookie trick – but you can find plenty of photos online – just follow the links provided.
 If you are staying over a week or travelling with children we recommend finding a place with a pool.
 We don’t usually go out of our way to find a place with a pool.

-- the room size – the rooms were big.
+We liked that the rooms were big.
 We stayed in a Deluxe Studio, which was 39m2.
 This was much bigger than other rooms we have stayed in Ho Chi Minh.
 There were several comfortable chairs and a sofa to sit on too.
+The studio had kitchen and laundry facilities – we found that it is unusual to have good kitchen and laundry facilities in Ho Chi Minh hotels, but I suppose that is the advantage of an apartment rather than hotel room.
+There are at least two supermarkets within a few minutes walk, and plenty of local food options.
+Check here for latest rates and information.

 Sanouva Saigon Hotel